hubiquitus/hubiquitus4java/README.md

 The "Bots" folder contains five samples bots :

-* TwitterBot allows to retrive data from twitter and post a tweets [[README]](https://github.com/maniadel/hubiquitus4java/blob/master/Bots/TwitterBot/README.md)
+* TwitterBot allows to retrive data from twitter and post a tweets.
+Click [here](https://github.com/hubiquitus/hubiquitus4java/blob/master/doc/Bots/installation_TwitterBot.md) to see how to run the bot.
-* FacebookBot allows to retrive data from facebook [[README]](https://github.com/maniadel/hubiquitus4java/blob/master/Bots/FacebookBot/README.md)
+* FacebookBot allows to retrive data from facebook.
+Click [here](https://github.com/hubiquitus/hubiquitus4java/blob/master/doc/Bots/installation_FacebookBot.md) to see how to run the bot.
-* InstagramBot allows to retrive data from instagram [[README]](https://github.com/maniadel/hubiquitus4java/blob/master/Bots/InstagramBot/README.md)
+* InstagramBot allows to retrive data from instagram.
+Click [here](https://github.com/hubiquitus/hubiquitus4java/blob/master/doc/Bots/installation_InstagramBot.md) to see how to run the bot.
-* GooglePlusBot allows to retrive data from googleplus
+* GooglePlusBot allows to retrive data from googleplus.
+Click [here](https://github.com/hubiquitus/hubiquitus4java/blob/master/doc/Bots/installation_GooglePlusBot.md) to see how to run the bot.
-* HelloBot allows to retrive a string and publish it on a node [[README]](https://github.com/maniadel/hubiquitus4java/blob/master/Bots/HelloBot/README.md)
+* HelloBot allows to retrive a string and publish it on a node.
+Click [here](https://github.com/hubiquitus/hubiquitus4java/blob/master/doc/Bots/installation_HelloBot.md) to see how to run the bot.
-* HelloHttpBot allows to retrive data from RSS feed [[README]](https://github.com/maniadel/hubiquitus4java/blob/master/Bots/HelloHttpBot/README.md)

-The "HubiquitusComponents" folder content three components :

-* HTwitterAPI-1.1 allows to retrive data from twitter and post a tweets
+* HelloHttpBot allows to retrive data from a url.
+Click [here](https://github.com/hubiquitus/hubiquitus4java/blob/master/doc/Bots/installation_HelloHttpBot.md) to see how to run the bot.
-* HFacebook allows to retrive data from facebook
-* HGooglePlus allows to retrive data from GooglePlus

 The "Examples" folder content a sample exemples as :

-* TestClient allows to test a hubiquitus plateform
+* TestClient allows to test a hubiquitus plateform.
+Click [here](https://github.com/hubiquitus/hubiquitus4java/blob/master/doc/Examples/TestClient.md) to see how to run the project.
-* HFacebook simple client allows to retrive data from facebook using HFacebook componement
+* HFacebook simple client allows to retrive data from facebook using HFacebook componement.
+Click [here](https://github.com/hubiquitus/hubiquitus4java/blob/master/doc/Examples/HFacebookSampleClient.md) to see how to run the project.
-* HTwitter Simples Clients allows to retrive data from twitter and post a tweets using HTwitterAPI-1.1
+* HTwitter Simples Clients allows to retrive data from twitter and post a tweets using HTwitterAPI-1.1.
+Click [here](https://github.com/hubiquitus/hubiquitus4java/blob/master/doc/Examples/HTwitterAPI%201.1_For_a_Simple_Client.md) to see how to run the project.
-* HGooglePlus Simple client allows to retrive data from Instagram using HGooglePlus
+* HGooglePlus Simple client allows to retrive data from Instagram using HGooglePlus.
+Click [here](https://github.com/hubiquitus/hubiquitus4java/blob/master/doc/Examples/HGooglePlusSampleClient.md) to see how to run the project.

-To **run** your first bot, please read the following file : [INSTALLATION.md](https://github.com/maniadel/hubiquitus4java/blob/master/doc/INSTALLATION.md)

-For more informations, please read the following wiki :  [HOME.md](https://github.com/maniadel/hubiquitus4java/blob/master/doc/HOME.md)